tobilen/clappr/README.md

 For advanced configuration, you can create an entire `MediaControl` object.
 At its most basic, you might consider subclassing the base `MediaControl` and using your own custom HTML and CSS.

+The `MediaControl` is an instance of `UICorePlugin`, meaning it's a core plugin which renders an element.
+It can be specified through the `plugins` parameter.
+Using the old `mediacontrol.external` parameter is deprecated.

 ```javascript
   // ES6-style code shown
   class MyMediaControl extends Clappr.MediaControl {